rbrown-65/Covid-19-Prediction-AI-System/README.md

 ## Interpretation

-The XGBoost model performed best overall based on AUC, with an AUC of 0.948.
+The XGBoost model performed best overall based on AUC, with an AUC of 0.933 after restricting predictors to home-available information.
 This suggests the model was strong at ranking PCR-positive cases higher than PCR-negative cases.

 The dataset was imbalanced, with 501 PCR-negative cases and 58 PCR-positive cases after filtering.
-Because of this imbalance, accuracy alone was not used to choose the best model.
-XGBoost had slightly lower accuracy than Logistic Regression, but it had much better AUC and McFadden R².
+Because of this imbalance, AUC was used as the main model selection metric.
+XGBoost had slightly higher accuracy than the Logistic Regression and LASSO models and had much better AUC and McFadden R².

 The LASSO model was used for feature selection.
-It identified neurological symptoms, at-home test confirmation variables, COVID result variables, vaccine-related variables, and location-related variables among the strongest predictors.
+It identified neurological symptoms, at-home test confirmation variables, symptom variables, vaccine-related variables, and location-related variables among the strongest predictors.

 These results should be interpreted as predictive, not causal.
 The model identifies patterns associated with PCR positivity, but it does not prove that any predictor causes COVID-19 infection.